richardjhong/note-composer/README.md

 ## Description
-This app takes user input on the browser client and via the back end (Node.js and Express.js), contextual HTML routes will create a new note, load an existing note, or delete an existing note.
+This app takes user input on the browser client and via the back end (Node.js and Express.js), contextual HTML routes will POST a new note, GET an existing note, or DELETE an existing note.

 ## Technologies